Moment Of Inertia Of A Sphere

 Q: What is the difference between moment of inertia and inertia?

 A: Inertia is the resistance of an object to changes in its state of motion, whether linear or rotational.
-Mass is the measure of inertia in linear motion.
+Worth adding: mass is the measure of inertia in linear motion.
 The moment of inertia is the measure of inertia in rotational motion.
 It depends not only on the mass but also on the distribution of mass relative to the axis of rotation.

 Q: How does the moment of inertia affect the rotational kinetic energy?